whosgonna/ribbonCertificateAPI/README.md

 ```

 This fails with a code of `15026 - Certificate file data content cannot be empty or
 exceed the maximum size limit %1%.`.
+This isn't really shocking since the actual
+data for the certificate and key is not transmitted anywhere in this process.
+It's
+not possible to send a web server the name of a local file and have the web server
+just read the file.